wh-alice/mig_visualstudio/vs/misc/instance-members-and--me--cannot-be-used-in-a-query-expression.md

 ---
-title: "Instance members and &#39;Me&#39; cannot be used in a query expression | hehe" ms.custom: "" ms.date: "10/19/2016"
+title: "Instance members and &#39;Me&#39; cannot be used in a query expression" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"